cszy/ethereum-demos/README.md

 **Truffle** is a popular development framework for Ethereum billed as "a development environment, testing framework and asset pipeline for Ethereum, aiming to make life as an Ethereum developer easier".

-We'll move our code from Example 2 to use Truffle.
+We'll alter our code from Example 2 to use Truffle.

 To begin, install the necessary dependencies: